 At DermLetter, and on our corresponding YouTube channel, SkinExpertsTalk, we sometimes get impossible requests: Online diagnosis, personalized medical advice, or advice about the safety profiles of unregulated products, and other similar requests.

-As the skin experts, we are sometimes stuck between a rock and a hard place.
-There are very good reasons that doctors do not and should not provide diagnoses online.
+As skin experts, we are sometimes stuck between a rock and a hard place.
+There are excellent reasons that doctors do not and should not provide diagnoses online.
 Unfortunately, some of the people that reach out to us don’t have very good access to medical care, and that’s precisely the reason that they are soliciting advice online.

-Access to healthcare is often thought of in narrow terms--geographic access.
-Geographic access is a problem that’s easy to identify with since it’s very much a problem in North America as well--the rural areas have far less access to specialists like dermatologists which is becoming a chronic problem in Canada, and access to cosmetic dermatology is nearly exclusive to large cities everywhere in the world.
-In many developing nations, however, affordability and acceptability are also important limitations.
+Access to healthcare is often thought of in narrow terms–geographic access.
+Geographic access is a problem that’s easy to identify with since it’s very much a problem in North America as well–the rural areas have far less access to specialists like dermatologists which is becoming a chronic problem in Canada, and access to cosmetic dermatology is nearly exclusive to large cities everywhere in the world.
+In many developing nations, however, affordability and acceptability are also significant limitations.
 That is, access to quality care may be limited, as is the affordability of the care.
 While we often are forced to say, “we advise you to see a doctor,” for many people, this is both unaffordable and impractical, particularly if the quality of health care that they have access to is low.
-If a patient spends a relatively large amount of their available budget to see a physician about their acne, and receives low quality care, and sees no results, it’s not practical at all to see a physician to treat acne, even if it’s affecting their quality of life significantly.
-Needless to say, this is a serious problem and there are no quick and easy solutions.
+If a patient spends a relatively large amount of their available budget to see a physician about their acne, and receives low-quality care, and sees no results, it’s not practical at all to see a physician to treat acne, even if it’s affecting their quality of life significantly.
+This is a serious problem, and there are no quick and easy solutions.

-Skin concerns are often trivialized as “cosmetic” everywhere in the world--and if access to healthcare is either expensive, ineffective, or inconvenient, often it’s the first concern that gets ignored.
-There are good reasons why it’s important to see a medical professional for a proper diagnosis, and to gain access to the treatments that are needed.
-Unfortunately, for many people the ground reality is that they need to pick and choose what to handle at home, and what to go to the doctor for.
+Skin concerns are often trivialized as “cosmetic” everywhere in the world–and if access to healthcare is either expensive, ineffective, or inconvenient, often it’s the first concern that gets ignored.
+There are good reasons why it’s important to see a medical professional for a proper diagnosis and to gain access to the treatments that are needed.
+Unfortunately, for many people, the ground reality is that they need to pick and choose what to handle at home, and what to go to the doctor for.
 This is also true in North America as well.
-With greater “access” in the broader senser of the word, patients are less likely to fight skin problems on their own, but the fact is, people will need to pick and choose what to deal with at home, and what to go to the doctor for and making that important decision is up to the judgment of the patients.
+With greater “access” in the broader sense of the word, patients are less likely to fight skin problems on their own, but the fact is, people will need to pick and choose what to deal with at home, and what to go to the doctor for and making that critical decision is up to the judgment of the patients.

 While we can’t solve the problem of healthcare access in an article, we wanted to provide some self-help tips for the most common complaints that we hear from people:

 - Improve your bathing habits.
-Specifically, bathe and shower less, and lower the temperature.
-Hot water strips off the skin oil that helps seal moisture in the skin.
+Bathe and shower less frequently, and lower the temperature.
+Hot water strips off the skin oil that help seal moisture in the skin.

 - If you live in a cold arid climate, protect your skin from exposure.
-Cover your skin by wearing longer sleeves.
+Cover your skin by wearing long sleeves.